martimy/Time-Series-Databases/prometheus/README.md

 ```

-Prometheus uses a push model to collect and store data.
+Prometheus uses a pull model to collect and store data.
 Rather than pushing data to Prometheus, you typically set up a metrics endpoint that Prometheus scrapes at regular intervals.

 To simulate pushing random numbers to Prometheus, you need to expose an HTTP endpoint that Prometheus can scrape.
 The prometheus_client Python library can help you create this endpoint.